falkenber9/falcon/README.md

 ![Logo](gfx/FALCON_banner_small.png "FALCON")

 **FALCON** is an open-source software collection for real-time analysis of radio resources in private or commercial LTE/LTE-A networks.

+It decodes the Physical Downlink Control Channel (PDCCH) of a base station and reveals the number of currently active devices including their Radio Network Temporary Identifiers (RNTIs) and their individual resource allocations.

+FALCON enables an exact determination of the current network load and the identification of bottlenecks.
+This information can be used to predict the achievable data rate of an additional subscriber by purely observing the current activity.
+Based on this criterion, congestion situations can be detected and avoidance strategies can be applied, e.g. switching to another network or postponing delay-tolerant transmissions.

 Based on [srsLTE library][srslte] v18.12, the software can be run on a plain x86 general-purpose PCs with any compatible SDR.